indyjo/bitwrk/README.md

   also to ask the user for a permission (valid up to a specified number of trades or minutes) or to cancel not yet granted activities.
-- **2013-09-01:** There is now a simple user interface that shows the account's current balance, annd lists currently scheduled activities.
+- **2013-09-01:** There is now a simple user interface that shows the account's current balance, and lists currently scheduled activities.
 It is possible to cancel (forbid) activities interactively.
 There is now a REST API to register and unregister workers.
 - **2013-08-16:** The client is now able to perform a full transaction.
 Both